 The biggest advantage of rapid testing is in the name: these tests offer results quickly and efficiently.
 The virus can progress at a rapid rate, so getting your test results within minutes versus a few days can make a huge difference in your health and your ability to prevent the spread of the virus to others in your community.

 Much of that comes down to the ease of use.
 They are more affordable and less clunky than molecular tests.
 Rapid tests can be performed at the point of care, meaning in a healthcare provider’s office, clinic, or emergency room.
-There are several at-home collection kits, like the COVID-19 Test Home Collection Kit DTC, that allows you to collect a sample from the comfort of your home.
+There are several at-home collection kits that allow you to collect a sample from the comfort of your home.